priyanshscpp/iitd/README.md

 ---
 ## Acknowledgments

-I would like to thank [Prof. Subodh Vishnu Sharma], my research mentor at IIT Delhi, for his guidance throughout the internship.
+I would like to thank Prof. Subodh Vishnu Sharma, my research mentor at IIT Delhi, for his guidance throughout the internship.
+This internship was part of the research work conducted at the Systems Verification Group, IIT Delhi.Special thanks to my colleague Kishitz Jha [CSE'25 @ IIT Delhi] for his collaboration on parser integration and for contributing significantly to testing and debugging workflow.

 ## Contact Information